chris-skoblenick/notes-and-docs/books/clean_code.md

 * Generally, returning `null` is a code smell.
   * I think this is fine as a general situation, however using it as a blanket rule can assume the user isn't trying to do things like "does X exist"
 * Generally, passing `null` is a code smell

+## Chapter 8 - Boundaries
+* As we don't own 3rd party code, there should be a very clear boundary to control how much influence they have over the structure of our application
+  * Domain Driven Design as this concept taken to the extreme
+  * Anti-Corruption Layer: contains breaking changes to the 3rd party library without spreading over the entire application
+* Providers of 3rd party code seek to make broad tools to serve a wide range of uses.
+We want an implementation tailed to our specific application goals.
+  * We would much prefer to have functions/objects/methods tightly suited to our purpose than have to infer what we need to do given the libraries we have chosen.
+* By having a layer of indirection between the libraries we choose, and the application behaviour we want, we can change/refactor over time
+* (DISAGREEMENT): adding tests on 3rd party code.
+If the 3rd party library changes/breaks, our tests should fail, otherwise we shouldn't be using the library to solve our needs?
+* If we have our application offer functionality which isn't yet supported, we can just replace our implementation once it does exist

+## Chapter 9 - Tests
+* TDD is fine in principle, but does tend to lead to bloated test suites, because we're testing our code, not the product we're writing
+  * BDD seems like an "evolved" way of approaching TDD, without the same maintenance issues
+* (single concept per test, single assert per test)
+  * this leads to very lengthy test suites to maintain over the life of the product, and acts as an inhibitor to refactoring & simplification
+* F.I.R.S.T
+  * Fast: should execute quickly.
+  * Independent: should not depend on each other.
+(I feel overlapping is fine, and sometimes necessary?)
+  * Repeatable: should be dependable and able to run in every environment
+  * Self-Validating: should have a boolean output.
+Either they pass or fail.
+  * Timely: should be written just before the production code that makes them pass.
+If you write tests after the production code, then you may find the production code to be hard to test.

+## Chapter 10 - Classes
+* Encapsulation: this one I feel really strongly about, and is vital to good software design.
+Only expose what must be exposed; default posture should be "it's private".
+  * I disagree with "sometimes we should make it public for a test"; I feel if it's vital to the functioning of our system, it should be inherently (rather than explicitly) tested.
+* (DISAGREEMENT) Size: "Classes should be small" - I disagree with this one, and much prefer the idea of depth from "A Philosophy of Software Design" - https://www.youtube.com/watch?v=bmSAYlu0NcY
+  * If I'm going to take on the cognitive load of understanding a new name & it's purpose, I want to ensure it pulls it's weight.
+  * Heavily fragmented classes can make a system VERY hard to understand; constantly wondering why this exists.
+* Should have one reason to change (SRP) - I largely agree with this, and the ethos behind it.
+  * I am very interested in the CUPID idea, pushed by Dan North
+* Cohesion: a pretty good lens to look through to decide when classes should be split/combined.
+  * Classes should have a small number of instance variables.
+Methods should seek to change many of them, as the surface area offerings are more cohesive
+* Isolation from change: things should be split/organized to prevent changes snaking all over the codebase
+  * This would also improve readability, and I believe supports the concept of "deep" classes (which I also believe fights against the "small" classes)
+  * Use abstracts, interfaces, etc as methods to improve isolation.
+    * I strongly feel like abstracts are over used, and interfaces is a much better way to actually have isolation.
+(Composition over Inheritance)